CSyllabus/webapp/README.md

 Install with pgadmin.
 Create new server hostname -> “localhost”.
 Write down password and username for root (usually username = postgres).
-After installation create a database in pgadmin to be used with the opensyllabus and write down the name used.
+After installation create a database in pgadmin to be used with the csyllabus and write down the name used.
 If you create a new username and password for the database write it down too.
 Install python 2.7 (https://www.python.org/downloads/).
 Check python version in command line with: